University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 # **8. Bonus task**

-Remove the reference genome from the alignment and repeat the Microreact steps.
+You can remove the reference genome from the `core_genome.full.aln.treefile`file by deleting it, then re upload the file to Microreact, midpoint root and overlay the metadata on to the tree.